stvceyvd/Cyclistic/README.md

 - Bike-sharing service is more popular in the Spring/Summer/Fall season (April-October) than in the Winter season (November-March).

 ## Recommendations:
-- Run a promotions/sale for an annual membership at the beginning of the surge (April) to entice casual members to subscribe to an annual membership plan for the summer.
+- Run a promotions/sale for annual memberships at the beginning of the surge (April) to entice casual members to upgrade their plan for the summer.
-- Increase the price for single fares on the weekends when there are more casual riders travel.
-Doing this will encourage casual riders to upgrade their membership plan to save on fares .
+- Increase the price for single fares on the weekends when there are more casual riders traveling.
+Doing this will encourage casual riders to upgrade their membership plan in order to save and avoid the high cost.
-- Implement pop-up discount ads for fares during peak hours as an incentive to upgrading membership plan.
+- Offer discounts on fares as in incentive to upgrading rider membership plan.